pfgithub/threadclient/privacy.md

-Threadreader is entirely client-side, I do not get anything information from it.
-Requests are sent directly to the services.
-First time page loads may send the URL to github.
+Threadreader is entirely client-side.
+All requests are sent directly to the services (eg reddit).